 Who should take this course?

-PADI (Junior) Advanced Open Water Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a Rescue Diver course.
-You also need to have Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
-You can complete this training during the Rescue Diver course.
-Your instructor may also offer the PADI Emergency Oxygen Provider specialty diver course at the same time.
+(Junior) Advanced Adventurerr Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a SSI Sress & Rescue course.
+You also need to have Emergency First Response Primary and Secondary Care Emergency Oxygen Provider (CPR and First Aid) training within the past 24 months.
+You can complete this training during the SSI Sress & Rescue course.

 - Self rescue